 Sheryl WuDunn, the first Asian-American reporter to win a Pulitzer Prize, is a business executive, lecturer, and best-selling author.
 Currently, she is a senior managing director with Mid-Market Securities, a small banking boutique helping growth companies, including those operating in the emerging markets.
 At MMS, she raises capital for a variety of clients: men and women entrepreneurs in new media, media technology and social enterprise.
 She was also a Senior Lecturer at Yale University’s Jackson Institute for Global Affairs in fall 2011.

-Princeton University Trustee; Pulitzer Prize Winner; Senior Managing Director, Mid-Market Securities
+Former Princeton University Trustee; Pulitzer Prize Winner; Senior Managing Director, Mid-Market Securities

 MPA, Class of 1988

 Previously, WuDunn has been vice president, in the role of investment advisor for private clients, in the investment management division at Goldman, Sachs & Co. and a commercial loan officer at Bankers Trust.
 She also is one of a small handful of people who have worked at The New York Times both as an executive and journalist: in management roles in both the Strategic Planning and Circulation Sales departments at The Times; as editor for international markets, energy and industry; as The Times’s first anchor of an evening news headlines program for a digital cable TV channel, the Discovery-Times; and as a foreign correspondent for The Times in Tokyo and Beijing, where she wrote about economic, financial, political and social issues.